eweser/eweser-db/README.md

 }
 ```

-when using a document ref in another document, remember to add the `_ref` suffix to the property name. e.g. `flashcardRef` becomes `flashcardRef_ref`.

 ## Rooms

 Each `room` corresponds to a Matrix chat room that will be created on the user's Matrix account inside a space called "My Database".
 Rooms in EweserDB are private (invite-only) and (coming soon) will be fully end to end encrypted by default.